skye-z/harbor/README.md

 # Harbor - Docker Management Platform

-Harbor is a lightweight native docker management platform, accelerating the delivery of single-machine services, simplifying the subsequent operation and maintenance work.
+Harbor is a lightweight local docker management platform, accelerating the delivery of single-machine services, simplifying the subsequent operation and maintenance work.

 Harbor supports docker container deployment or running directly from a single binary file.